protectivedad/openhab-addons/bundles/org.openhab.binding.honeywell/README.md

 | refresh           | integer | 300     | yes      | yes      | Poll time for getting readings from Resideo   |
 | timeout           | integer | 3000    | yes      | yes      | The timeout for each request (ms)             |

-For a multizoned radiator based system with many sensors the request limit can be hit.
-The Honeywell Home developer website gives tools to find the throughput.
-If there are periods without any throughput then the limit might have been reached.
-Try increasing the refresh time to ensure the system always gets updates.
+- If optimized is NOT set the binding will try to find the smallest refresh time which does not lead to the rate limit being hit.

 ### `thermostat` Thing Configuration